dataminer-site/dataminer-site.github.io/_posts/2023-02-13-announcing-duckdb-070.md

      width=200px
      />

-The DuckDB team is happy to announce the latest DuckDB version (0.7.0) has been released.
-This release of DuckDB is named "Labradorius" after the [Labrador Duck (Camptorhynchus labradorius)](https://en.wikipedia.org/wiki/Labrador_duck) that was native to North America.
+The DataMiner team is happy to announce the latest DataMiner version (0.7.0) has been released.
+This release of DataMiner is named "Labradorius" after the [Labrador Duck (Camptorhynchus labradorius)](https://en.wikipedia.org/wiki/Labrador_duck) that was native to North America.

 To install the new version, please visit the [installation guide](https://duckdb.org/docs/installation/index).
 The full release notes can be found [here](https://github.com/duckdb/duckdb/releases/tag/v0.7.0).